LionelRohner/MatrixDerivatives/README.md

 ### MatrixDerivatives
 Derivate Using Linear Algebra.
-This is a fun project inspired by this video [Video](https://www.youtube.com/watch?v=TgKwz5Ikpc8).
+This is a fun project inspired by this video [Video](https://www.youtube.com/watch?v=TgKwz5Ikpc8) by 3 Blue 1 Brown.

 The idea is that the polynomials of any degree (e.g. ) can be described as a matrix-vector multiplication.
 More precisely, a matrix (**D**) representing the differentiation of any terms of a polynomial is premultiplied by the vector (**p**) describing the terms of the polynomial.